Helen Ekins: Life

 In 1909 there was mutual benefit to herself and Studley College for Women when she became a full-time student of horticulture.
 This college was established in 1898 to train women for careers in agriculture and horticulture.
 In 1909 it was led by Dr Lillias Hamilton who had become the warden the year before.

 In 1920 she completed a part-time degree in Horticulture at Birmingham University.
 Hamilton lauded her as the "most highly qualified... in horticulture in England".
 Hamilton had to retire due to ill health four years later and Ekins became her successor.
 The college offered a Diploma in Horticulture from 1924 and this was a three-year course.
 In 1934 the college offered a degree course of the University of London leading to a BSc in horticulture.

 Ekins was to serve as warden until after the war.
-In 1946, Mrs. K.G.Woolacott, became the new warden.
+In 1946, Mrs. K. G. Woolacott, became the new warden.

 Death and legacy

 Ekins died in Hitchin in 1964.
-She left a substantial bequest to Studely College, but it closed several years later.
+She left a substantial bequest to Studley College, but it closed several years later.
 Reading University gives a prize each year for a leading woman student in horticulture - the Helen Ekins Memorial prize.